Immigration Attorney Cost | Immigration Lawyer Fees | Legal Fees

 (*) additional fees $600 for an attorney to be present at the interview upon client’s request applies, and $250 for interview preparation (optional).

-Fees for Other Immigration Cases/Services
+Immigration Lawyer Cost for Other Cases/Services

 Defensive Asylum in Immigration Court $7800, or $6100 for referred case, or $4425 if we handled the affirmative asylum application ($5450, or $4000, or $2340 for initial casework, and $2100 for court prep session and individual hearing), and $3375 to take over at individual hearing stage.